 Haggis.
 I am vastly annoyed by the punchline to jokes from non-Scots being, “Haggis!”
 And I love haggis, so it’s not like I object on culinary grounds.
 It’s just such a lazy joke, like responding to anything Italian by saying, “Spaghetti with meatballs!”

 Hm, now I’m hungry.

 Writing from: bed, one electric blanket, two kitties.
 Listening to: Patton Oswalt.

 My new friend R and I went to the Royal Botanics a few weeks ago.
 I haven’t been in a photo-taking mood for a while, but I took my dSLR just in case.
-Of course I forgot my macro lens and my tripod, so I got fifty blurry shots of pretty blooms and bees doing their thing, and then this one.
+Of course I forgot my macro lens and my tripod, so I … Continue reading This’ll do.

 Yesterday, FunkyPlaid and I walked downtown on some errands.
 As we left our flat, we both remarked on the loveliness of the day, blue skies barely clouded, and yet somehow we still managed to get caught in a short downpour on Princes Street.